India will strive to build consensus among G20 nations on global issues: Jaishankar | Law-Order

 Besides, he also informed the Upper House that India has invited Egyptian President Abdel Fattah El-Sisi as the chief guest of the Republic Day celebrations next year.

-''As far as Republic Day celebrations are concerned, we have invited Egyptian President Abdel Fattah El-Sisi as the chief guest and he has graciously accepted the invitation,'' he said.

-Moreover, he also said that Kashi has been designated as the first SCO (Shanghai Cooperation Organisation) cultural and tourist capital for 2022-23. ''This would facilitate showcasing of our age-old knowledge inheritance and cultural heritage,'' he said.
+Moreover, he also said that Kashi has been designated as the first SCO (Shanghai Cooperation Organisation) cultural and tourist capital for 2022-23.
+Jaishankar further said India is also member of a growing number of groups such as BRICS and the Commonwealth and more recent the Quad, SCO, I2U2 (India, Israel, UAE and US) and Indo-Pacific Economic Framework.

+''We are also increasingly engaging the world in group formats, reflecting the growing interest on their part in cooperating with India.
+This could be with the ASEAN, Africa or the Pacific Islands, or indeed the Nordic nations, Caricom, CELAC or Central Asia.
+Our growing collaboration with the European Union is of particular importance,'' he said.

+India would also be hosting the 17th Pravasi Bhartiya Diwas in January next year, connecting with 32 million diasporas spread across the world.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)